gomo/dynamic_scaffold/README.md

     ...
 ```

-Please remember that it is affected by scope and list.filter when counting the number of records.
+Please note that the count of records is affected by scope and list.filter.

 ### View helper